ibm-cloud-docs/containers/cs_apps.md

 **Note:** Ingress is available for standard clusters only and requires at least two worker nodes in the cluster to ensure high availability and that periodic updates are applied.
 Setting up Ingress requires an [Administrator access policy](cs_cluster.html#access_ov).
 Verify your current [access policy](cs_cluster.html#view_access).

 When you create a standard cluster, the Ingress controller automatically creates and enables an application load balancer that is assigned a portable public IP address and a public route.
 An application load balancer that is assigned a portable private IP address and a private route is also automatically created, but is not automatically enabled.
 You can configure these application load balancers and define individual routing rules for every app that you expose to the public or to private networks.
 Every app that is exposed to the public via Ingress is assigned a unique path that is appended to the public route, so that you can use a unique URL to access an app publicly in your cluster.

-When an {{site.data.keyword.Bluemix_dedicated_notm}} account is [enabled for clusters](cs_ov.html#setup_dedicated), you can request public subnets to be used for application load balancer IP addresses.
-Then, the application load balancer is created and a public route is assigned.
-[Open a support ticket](/docs/support/index.html#contacting-support) to create the subnet, and then use the [`bx cs cluster-subnet-add`](cs_cli_reference.html#cs_cluster_subnet_add) command to add the subnet to the cluster.

 To expose your app to the public, you can configure the public application load balancer for the following scenarios.